akauko/stroke_preg/README.md

 ├── scripts
-  ├── functions.R               # Minor R functions for the main analysis ├── select columns.pl         # Perl script to select columns from a tsv file by column names ├── fg_pheno_cols.txt         # Variables that are extracted from the FinnGen phenotype file ├── icd_codes_preg.csv        # ICD codes for adverse pregnancy events, used for the medical birth registry
+  ├── functions.R               # Minor R functions for the main analysis ├── select columns.pl         # Perl script to select columns from a tsv file by column names ├── fg_pheno_cols.txt         # List of variables that are extracted from the FinnGen phenotype file ├── icd_codes_preg.csv        # ICD codes for adverse pregnancy events, used for the medical birth registry

 ```